 - true, false, null literals

-- Declarative typing of numbers as double and float using the d and f suffixes
+- Declarative typing of numbers using d/f/m/l/u/ul suffixes

 - Implicit conversion of numerical expressions